UbiquityDotNET/Llvm.Libs/ReadMe.md

 ##### The final choice
-Keep using this LlvmBindingsGenerator as a generator for the export file on Windows and the handle types for all runtimes.
+Keep using this LlvmBindingsGenerator as a generator for the export file on Windows and the handle types for all run-times.
 This used to work, and still does.
 The problem of expressing managed code things in a custom language (YAML) is solved by simply not doing that!
-Instead, ALL of the P/Invoke methods are expressed direcly in C# code.
+Instead, ALL of the P/Invoke methods are expressed directly in C# code.
 For the handles it is a rather simplistic expression in YAML.
 And arguably less complicated then all the subtleties of using a Roslyn Source generator for this sort of one off specialized code generation.

 This also keeps the door open to use the native AST from within the source generator or an analyzer to perform additional checks and ensure the hand written code matches the actual native code...
-(Though this would involve more direct use of the roslyn parser/analyzer and may be best to generate an input to a proper anaylzer)
+(Though this would involve more direct use of the Roslyn parser/analyzer and may be best to generate an input to a proper analyzer)

 ### LibLLVM
 This is the native project that creates the extended LLVM-C API as an actual dynamic library.